jasonshen190/mcp-server-initiator/INSTALLATION.md

    - Check the Developer Console for errors
    - Ensure all dependencies are installed: `npm install`

+3. **Test client fails**
+   - Make sure the server is running first
+   - Check that the server is accessible at `http://127.0.0.1:8000/mcp`

 ## Support

 For issues or questions:
 1. Check the README.md for detailed documentation
 2. Review the generated code structure
-3. Test with the provided examples in `main.py`
+3. Test with the provided examples using `python setup_and_run.py`
+4. Check the server logs for error messages

 ---